ddev/ddev/docs/index.md

 brew tap drud/ddev && brew install ddev
 ```

-As a one-time initialization, run `mkcert -install`, which may require your sudo password.
+As a one-time initialization, **make sure that /usr/sbin is in your path* and run `mkcert -install`, which may require your sudo password.
+On variants of Linux you may be prompted for additional package installation to get certutil installed, but you can follow the instructions given by mkcert:

+  > $ mkcert -install
+  > Created a new local CA at "/home/username/.local/share/mkcert" 
+  > Installing to the system store is not yet supported on this Linux  but Firefox and/or Chrome/Chromium will still work.
+  > You can also manually install the root certificate at "/home/username/.local/share/mkcert/rootCA.pem".
+  > Warning: "certutil" is not available, so the CA can't be automatically installed in Firefox and/or Chrome/Chromium! ⚠️
+  > Install "certutil" with "apt install libnss3-tools" or "yum install nss-tools" and re-run "mkcert -install" 

+  (Note the prompt `Installing to the system store is not yet supported on this Linux`, which can be a simple result of not having /usr/sbin in the path so that `/usr/sbin/update-ca-certificates` can be found.)

 Later, to upgrade to a newer version of ddev, run:
 ```